Holidays Calendar for April 23, 2014

 • 1990 Died: Paulette Goddard, American actress, a major star of the Paramount Studio in the 1940s.
 She was married to Charlie Chaplin and Erich Maria Remarque.

-• 1990 Born: Dev Patel, British actor best known for his role as Jamal Malik in the 2008 drama film Slumdog Millionaire which earned him several awards.
+• 1990 Born: Dev Patel, British actor who rose to fame with his role as Jamal Malik in the 2008 drama film Slumdog Millionaire, which earned him several awards.

 • 1979 Born: Jaime King, American actress and model whose modelling career began when she was 14.
 Her first major film role was in Pearl Harbor.